josephbudd/kickwasm/README.md

 Version 8.2.2

-I found a version issue while rewriting [CWT](https://github.com/josephbudd/cwt).
-I'm stil working on the new CWT.
+I found an issue while rewriting [CWT](https://github.com/josephbudd/cwt).
+I'm still working on the new CWT.

 The issue took advantage of a behavior in versions prior to 1.13 which is no longer present.
 The issue was in renderer/notjs/document.go func HostPort().